LIN3S/PhpDDDStandard/README.md

 $ sh etc/bash/server_start.sh
 $ sh etc/bash/server_stop.sh
 ```
-In order to load database with its migrations using Doctrine:
+In order to delete current db and load an empty one with its migrations using Doctrine:
 ```bash
 $ sh etc/bash/drop_and_reload_db.sh
 ```